PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 TrackHelper.track().order("orderId",10000).subTotal(7000).tax(2000).shipping(1000).discount(0).items(items).with(tracker);
 ```
-* An orderId (required) – a unique string identifying the order
+* An Order ID (required) – a unique String identifying the order

-* A grandTotal (required) –  Total amount of the order, in cents
+* A Grand Total (required) –  Total amount of the order, in cents

-* A subTotal (optional) –  the subTotal (net price) for the order, in cents
+* A Subtotal (optional) –  the subTotal (net price) for the order, in cents

-* A tax (optional) –  the tax for the order, in cents
+* Tax (optional) –  the tax for the order, in cents

-* A shipping (optional) –  the shipping for the order, in cents
+* Shipping (optional) –  the shipping for the order, in cents

-* A discount (optional) –  the discount for the order, in cents
+* Discount (optional) –  the discount for the order, in cents

-* Items (optional) –  the items included in the order, use ``EcommerceItems`` class to instantiate items
+* Items (optional) –  the items included in the order, use the ``EcommerceItems`` class to instantiate items

 ### Tracking campaigns
 *Requires Analytics*

-Tracking [campaigns](https://helpcenter-piwik-pro.intercom.help/user-guides/referrers-reports/referrers-reports-campaigns) urls configured with online *Campaign URL Builder tool* allow you to measure how different campaigns (for example with Facebook ads or direct emails) bring traffic to your application.
-You can track those urls from application via ``campaign`` method:
+Tracking [campaigns](https://helpcenter-piwik-pro.intercom.help/user-guides/referrers-reports/referrers-reports-campaigns) URLs configured with the online *Campaign URL Builder tool*, allow you to measure how different campaigns (for example with Facebook ads or direct emails) bring traffic to your application.
+You can track these URLs from the application via the ``campaign`` method:

 ```java
 TrackHelper.track().campaign(new URL("http://example.org/offer.html?_rcn=Email-SummerDeals&_rck=LearnMore")).with(getTracker());
 ```

-* An URL (required) – the campaign URL.
-HTTPS, HTTP and FTP are valid, URL must contain campaign name and keyword parameters.
+* A URL (required) – the campaign URL.
+HTTPS, HTTP and FTP are valid, however, the URL must contain campaign name and keyword parameters.

 ### Tracking custom variables
 *Requires Analytics*

 A [custom variable](https://helpcenter-piwik-pro.intercom.help/user-guides/visitors-reports/visitors-reports-custom-variables) is a custom name-value pair that you can assign to your users or screen views, and then visualize the reports of how many visits, conversions, etc. for each custom variable.
 A custom variable is defined by a name — for example, "User status" — and a value – for example, "LoggedIn" or "Anonymous".
-It’s required for names and values to be encoded in UTF-8.
+It is required for names and values to be encoded in UTF-8.

 Each custom variable has a scope.
 There are two types of custom variables scope - _visit scope_ and _screen scope_.
-Visit scope can be used for any tracking action, and screen scope can be applied only for tracking screen views.
+The visit scope can be used for any tracking action, and the screen scope can only be applied to tracking screen views.

-To set custom variable of screen scope use ``variable`` method in tracking chain:
+To set the custom variable of the screen scope, use the ``variable`` method in the tracking chain:

 ```java
 TrackHelper.track()